FreeLook BookStore

 Godzilla XVIII

 The scene I absolutely loved best was the one in which MB comes face to face with the Monster.
 Broderick looked so thrilled!
 Exactly the way a real enthusiast would have treated such a situation.
-And then, as he began to realize that this large and fascinating creature might represent some personal danger to himself . . . his expression of longing, mingled with a certain degree of anxiety.
-Rather like courtship — though the possible outcome of a courtship is usually less fatal.
-So anyway, when you see this one at the video store, consider its rental.
-As a Horrid-Monster-Flick, this one takes the scaly green cake.
+And then, as he begins to realize that this large and fascinating creature might represent some personal danger to himself . . . his expression of longing, mingles with a certain degree of anxiety.
+Rather like courtship — though the possible outcome of a courtship is usually not fatal.
+So anyway, consider this one.
+As a Horrid-Monster-Flick, it takes the scaly green cake.

 Gone in 60 Seconds